How to Gel Stain Over Existing Finishes

 When it comes to exterior features of your home like doors or garage doors, try this technique: How To Stain A Metal Door To Look Like Wood

 Can I Stain Over Paint?
 Using stain to stain over paint will allow you to stain any material whether it’s metal, wood, or fiberglass without stripping.
 It’s such a great way to make any surface look like hardwood.
 Fortunately, it’s a process any beginner DIYer can do with this detailed tutorial.

 Gel Stain Problems:

-Gel Stain is a very easy product to use but I wanted to make you aware of a couple things.
+There are very few problems with gel stain as it is a very easy product to use but I wanted to make you aware of a couple things.
 When you first open the can, it might look like some dark brown jelly that was left in the fridge WAY too long.
-That is normal.
+The good thing is that is completely normal.
 Just get a paint stirrer and slowly stir it until it is all the same consistency.

-Also, gel stain can take a while to dry if you are in a humid environment but be patient.
-I promise it WILL dry! 🙂
+Also, gel stain can take a long time to dry if you are in a humid environment, but be patient.
+It is not unusual for it to be tacky after a couple of days but resist the urge to add the clear coat too soon.
+This is the only thing I don’t love about gel stain but I promise it WILL dry!

 If you want to save this post for later, pin it here:

 What are your thoughts, my friend?
 Do you think the makeover was worth it?
 Do you have more options now for refinishing furniture?
 I love to hear your thoughts and questions!
 Scroll down to leave a comment and I WILL reply! ❤️